Surgical management of peptic ulcer disease

 There has been a significant decline in the incidence of hospitalization for peptic ulcer disease (PUD) since 1990 [3,4].
 In a study of the Nationwide Inpatient Sample (NIS), hospitalizations for PUD decreased 30 percent from 1993 to 2006, with the decline being greater for duodenal compared with gastric ulcers (37 versus 20 percent, respectively) .
 These declines are attributed to better medical therapy, including proton pump inhibitors and regimens that eradicate Helicobacter pylori (H. pylori).
 The natural history and treatment of PUD are discussed elsewhere.
 (See "Peptic ulcer disease: Management".)

-Because of the decrease in the hospitalization rate for PUD, surgeons-in-training now have less exposure to the overall management of peptic ulcer disease, including complications, as well as some of the more technically demanding procedures for treating peptic ulcer disease, such as highly selective vagotomy (parietal cell vagotomy) [5,6].
+Because of the decrease in the hospitalization rate for PUD, surgeons-in-training now have less exposure to the overall management of PUD, including complications, as well as some of the more technically demanding procedures for treating PUD, such as highly selective vagotomy (parietal cell vagotomy) [5,6].
 (See "Vagotomy", section on 'Highly selective vagotomy' and "Postgastrectomy duodenal leak".)

 INDICATIONS FOR SURGERY

 Elective surgery is uncommonly needed for peptic ulcer disease in current medical practice.
 Currently accepted indications, elective and emergent, for surgery in the management of peptic ulcer disease include bleeding, perforation, obstruction, intractable disease, and suspected malignancy .To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Kauffman GL Jr. Duodenal ulcer disease: treatment by surgery, antibiotics, or both.
 Adv Surg 2000; 34:121.